America's Next Top Model season 5

 America's Next Top Model (cycle 5) is the fifth season of the popular reality TV competition America's Next Top Model.
 This cycle introduced Twiggy and J. Alexander as new judges.
-The prizes included a contract with Ford Models, a cover and spread in Elle Girl magazine, and a $100,000 USD contract with CoverGirl cosmetics.
+The prizes included a contract with Ford Models, a cover in Elle Girl magazine and a spread in Elle magazine, and a $100,000 USD contract with CoverGirl cosmetics.

-The international destination for this cycle was initially set to be London, England, making it the first time the show would be held in a primarily English-speaking international location.
+The international destination for this cycle was initially set to be London, U.K, making it the first time the show would be held in a primarily English-speaking international location.
 However, due to safety concerns following terrorist attacks in London, the final runway show was moved to Los Angeles.

 The cast size was reduced from 14 to 13 contestants, a number that remained consistent until cycle 10.

-The winner of cycle 5 was 19-year-old Nicole Linkletter from Grand Forks, North Dakota, with Nik Pace finishing as the runner-up.
+The winner of cycle 5 was 20-year-old Nicole Linkletter from Grand Forks, North Dakota, then Nik Pace became the runner-up.

-Lisa D'Amato, who finished in sixth place, would later return and win cycle 17: All-Stars.
+Lisa D'Amato, who was the seventh contestant eliminated (due to fellow contestant Cassandra Jean quitting the competition), would later return as an All-Stars contestant twelve Cycles later where she won.